aws-samples/siem-on-amazon-opensearch-service/README.md

 1. Navigate to the AWS CloudFormation console, choose the stack that you've just created, and then choose "Outputs" from the tab menu at the top right.
 You can find your username, password, and URL for OpenSearch Dashboards.
 Log into OpenSearch Dashboards using the credentials.
 1. When you login for the first time, [Select your tenant] is displayed.
 Select [**Global**].
 You can use the prepared dashboard etc.
 1. You can also select [**Private**] instead of [Global] in [Select your tenant] and customize configuration and dashboard etc. for each user.
 The following is the procedure for each user.
 If you select Global, you do not need to set it.
-    1. To import OpenSearch Dashboards's configuration files such as dashboard, download [saved_objects.zip](https://aes-siem.s3.amazonaws.com/assets/saved_objects.zip).
+    1. To import OpenSearch Dashboards' configuration files such as dashboard, download [saved_objects.zip](https://aes-siem.s3.amazonaws.com/assets/saved_objects.zip).
 Then unzip the file.
     1. Navigate to the OpenSearch Dashboards console.
 Click on "Stack Management" in the left pane, then choose "Saved Objects" --> "Import" --> "Import".
 Choose dashboard.ndjson which is contained in the unzipped folder.
 Then log out and log in again so that the imported configurations take effect.

 ### 4. Loading logs into OpenSearch Service

 All you need to do to load logs into SIEM on OpenSearch Service is PUT logs to the S3 Bucket named **aes-siem-<YOUR_AWS_ACCOUNT>-log**.
 Then the logs will be automatically loaded into SIEM on OpenSearch Service.
 See [this](docs/configure_aws_service.md) for detailed instructions on how to output AWS services logs to the S3 bucket.

+## Workshop

+We have published the workshop, [SIEM on Amazon OpenSearch Service Workshop](https://security-log-analysis-platform.workshop.aws/en/).
+In this workshop, we will build the SIEM, ingest AWS resource logs, learn OpenSearch Dashboards / Kibana, investigate security incident, create dashboard, configure alerts and ingest logs of Apache HTTPD server.

 ## Updating SIEM

-If you want to update "SIEM on OpenSearch Service/SIEM on Amazon ES" to the latest version, upgrade the OpenSerch / Elasticsearch domain and then update it in the same way as you did for the initial setup (using CloudFormation or AWS CDK.)
+If you want to update "SIEM on OpenSearch Service/SIEM on Amazon ES" to the latest version, upgrade the OpenSearch / Elasticsearch domain and then update it in the same way as you did for the initial setup (using CloudFormation or AWS CDK.)
 You can view the changelog of SIEM [here.](CHANGELOG.md)

 > **_Note_: When you update SIEM, Global tenant settings, dashboards, etc. will be overwritten automatically.
 The configuration files and dashboards used before the update will be backed up to aes-siem-[AWS_Account]-snapshot/saved_objects/ in the S3 bucket, so restore them manually if you want to restore the original settings.**

 ### Upgrading the OpenSearch Service domain

-Upgrade the domain to Opensearch 1.0 or Elasticsearch version 7.10:
+Upgrade the domain to OpenSearch 1.0 or Elasticsearch version 7.10:

 1. Navigate to the [OpenSearch Service console](https://console.aws.amazon.com/es/home?)
 1. Choose domain: [**aes-siem**]